esdras-santos/canarioDAO/README.md

 # Warning: the UI is not finished yet

+### the contract will be deployed to testnet soon and maybe later on we can do the implementation on the mainnet

 ## Running

 ### To run the frontend you can acess this public link [HERE](https://esdras-santos.github.io/#/) or follow the steps bellow.